misiektoja/github_monitor/README.md

 # github_monitor

-github_monitor is an OSINT tool that allows for real-time monitoring of GitHub users' activities, including profile and repository changes.
+github_monitor is a tool for real-time monitoring of GitHub users' activities, including profile and repository changes.

 ## Features